 Because of bureaucracy, government officials who obfuscate the democratic process flourish over those who try to bring clarity to it.
-Businesspeople who are able to shake the right hands and manipulate the right paperwork succeed over those who bring real value to their customers and supply line.
+Businesspeople who are able to shake the right hands and manipulate the right paperwork succeed over those who bring real value to their customers.
 Defendants who are able to afford the right lawyers can dodge sentencing in perpetuity, while those who commit far less heinous crimes go to jail for life.

-It may be a fool’s errand to try and save the system from bureaucracy, but it’s very possible to save yourself from tangling up your own life in unnecessary hurdles and rules.
-To establish sound checks and balances, without the too-specific catch-alls that end up weighing down every decision, resulting in legally-supported logical fallacies.
+It may be a fool’s errand to try to save the system from bureaucracy, but it’s possible to save yourself from tangling up your own life in unnecessary hurdles and rules.
+To establish sound checks and balances, without too-specific catch-alls that weigh down every decision, resulting in legally-supported logical fallacies.

 You may not be able to reconcile everything you’ve ever learned or done, but you can cut out the deadwood and eliminate the unnecessary from your philosophical hope chest.